One of the questions I’m asked the most: Who watches your cat while you travel?

 Usually?
 No one!

 I adore my cat, but I also travel a lot.
-If I’m gone for 10 days or less, I leave her all alone.
-No one checks on her, and she’s completely fine!
-I’ve gotten a lot of questions about what I do with my cat while I travel, so here you have it.
-How to leave your cat alone for 2 weeks while you travel:
+I’ve gotten a lot of questions about what I do with my cat while I travel, so here are my best tips for leaving your cat alone for a few days while you’re away:

 Cats need 3 basic things to survive while you’re gone: food, water, and a litter box.